blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 This view combines data from the `covid_deaths` and `covid_vaccinations` tables, linking them based on location and date.
 It includes columns such as `continent`, `location`, `date`, `population`, `new_vaccinations`, and a calculated column `rolling_people_vaccinated` which represents the rolling count of vaccinated people.

 In the exported data, we will replace all occurrences of "." with "," for integer values.
 This substitution is performed to facilitate the subsequent step of data loading in Tableau.
-By using commas instead of periods for integer values, Tableau can automatically recognize the appropriate data types for each column during the import process.The resulting preprocessed data can be loaded into Tableau for further analysis and visualization.
+By using commas instead of periods for integer values, Tableau can automatically recognize the appropriate data types for each column during the import process.The resulting preprocessed data can be loaded into Tableau for further analysis and visualisation.
 Figure 4 below shows an example of the data loaded into Tableau.

 <p align="center">
   <img src="https://raw.githubusercontent.com/blackcrowX/blackcrowX.github.io/main/images/project_II/screenshot_4.png"/>
   <em>Figure 4: The data loaded into Tableau.</em>
 </p>

-By completing these preprocessing steps, we have created a view to store relevant data, made necessary adjustments for compatibility with Tableau, and successfully loaded the data into Tableau for further exploration and visualization.
+By completing these preprocessing steps, we have created a view to store relevant data, made necessary adjustments for compatibility with Tableau, and successfully loaded the data into Tableau for further exploration and visualisation.

 ## Visualisation